 IEC 62443, in each of its specialized parts, covers all aspects of Cyber Security.
 Depending on which particular area needs evaluation, a suitable set of requirements is available.
 These range from design of complete systems to quality assurance procedures on patch management.
 The IEC 62443 provides independently verifiable criteria to all types of stakeholders in Cyber Security.

-We will guide you by testing, certification and consultancy, offering you the benefit of our knowledge and international reputation.
+We will guide you by testing, certification, and training, offering you the benefit of our knowledge and international reputation.
 Read our whitepaper and flyer on Cyber Security to learn more.